1 / 10

 Trim levels and standard equipment

-The most affordable Jazz is the SE model, which is priced in the region of £19,000 when new.
+The most affordable model is the Honda Jazz SE, which is priced in the region of £19,000 when new.
 Standard kit includes 15-inch steel wheels, LED head and tail lights, DAB radio, an electric parking brake with hill-hold assist, air conditioning, front and rear electric windows, fabric seats and Honda’s Sensing safety tech.

-Most buyers will be better looking for the mid-range SR model, which adds the slick nine-inch infotainment display with Apple CarPlay and Android Auto, front and rear parking sensors, 15-inch alloy wheels and part-leather upholstery.
+Most buyers will be better looking for the mid-range Honda Jazz SR, which adds the slick nine-inch infotainment display with Apple CarPlay and Android Auto, front and rear parking sensors, 15-inch alloy wheels and part-leather upholstery.
 That’s quite a few nice-to-haves for not a considerable amount of extra cash - priced around £1200 over the SE when new.

 Getting posh is the Jazz EX, which includes a rear-view camera, smart entry and start, heated front seats and steering wheel, blind-post information and Garmin navigation.
 The alloy wheels are upgraded to 16-inches.